 High-risk drivers are those that are seen by insurance companies to represent a much higher than average risk of a claim.
 Drivers usually get this classification for a problematic driving record – multiple tickets and accidents, DUIs, and other major violations.
 Credit history and other issues can also earn a high-risk driver label.

 Being considered a high-risk driver can make it very expensive and very difficult to get car insurance.
-Some drivers will find they aren’t able to get insurance from standard companies and will have to look to non-standard companies.
+Some drivers will find they aren’t able to get insurance from standard companies and look to non-standard car insurance companies.

-Non-standard insurance companies take on drivers other companies have turned down, and often specialize in poor driving records.
+Non-standard insurance companies take on drivers that other companies have turned down and often specialize in poor driving records.

 There are situations where even the non-standard companies either turn down a driver or quote rates so high they’re unaffordable.
 In that case, the Ohio Automobile Insurance Plan (OIAP) can step in.

-OIAP is an assigned risk plan that takes high-risk drivers and divides them up among the various insurance companies in the state.
+OIAP is an assigned risk plan that takes high-risk drivers and divides them up among the various insurance companies.
 The company is required to provide a policy at a rate in line with the plan’s limits.

 That doesn’t make it a cheap option for high-risk drivers.
-It’s still going to be pricey, but you can’t be turned down and they do have to play by certain rate rules.
+It’s still going to be pricey, but you can’t be turned down, and they do have to play by specific rate rules.

 Drivers convicted of certain violations will be required by the state to provide an SR-22.
 That’s a financial responsibility document the insurance company filed with the state proving the driver has the required minimum insurance.

-Ohio already has lower insurance costs than many other states, so the state doesn’t provide a specific program for low-income families.
+Ohio already has lower insurance costs than many other states, so it doesn’t provide a specific program for low-income families.